 Riding as a motorcycle passenger is not as passive as riding as a passenger in a car, truck, or SUV.
 Motorcycle passengers often lean on the driver.
 There is also an expectation that they will be in close contact with the driver, potentially holding onto the driver throughout the ride.
 Because of this, motorcycle passengers are often faced with expectations they need to uphold while riding on a motorcycle.

 If a motorcycle rider fails to lean with the rider properly, it could affect the driver’s ability to steer and avoid accidents.
 Especially in emergencies, failing to lean properly could put you partially at fault for a crash.
 Additionally, squeezing the driver too tight or otherwise impeding their ability to drive could be dangerous and lead to partial fault.
-Neither of these issues usually apply to riders in sidecars, and any attorney would be hard-pressed to figure out ways to blame those passengers for a crash.
+Neither of these issues usually apply to riders in sidecars, and any Lexington car accident lawyer would be hard-pressed to figure out ways to blame those passengers for a crash.

 In some cases, the court could find that you maybe did not contribute to causing the accident, but something you did (or didn’t do) made your injuries worse.
 Everyone under 21 is required to wear a helmet while riding a motorcycle under S.C.
 Code Ann. § 56-5-3660.
 This means that failing to wear a helmet (if you were under 21 at the time) could be considered to have contributed to your injuries.
 Additionally, failing to bail off the bike might have made your situation worse.
 They could potentially use that as evidence that you made your injuries worse by failing to bail when an ordinary motorcycle passenger would have otherwise bailed.